raspdevpy/ccdoc/guide/Text/Embed/description.md

 #  $description
-Adds a description to a message
+Adds a description to a message emnbed.

 #### Usage: `$description[your text]`
 <br/>